Here are some of the more common methods used in homeschooling...

 7. Unit Studies

 Parents focus on one single topic and cover the core subjects (math, science, reading, social studies, etc.) using lesson plans that revolve around it.
-This method is to avoid simply For example, you could choose to focus on the Middle Ages and teach the subjects with this theme.
+For example, you could choose to focus on the Middle Ages and teach the subjects with this theme.

 There are hundreds of unit studies available on the Internet, simply Google your topic and add the term “Unit Study.”

 In this approach, parents structure their child’s curriculum around the child’s interests.
 By incorporating complementary materials, parents can foster and develop their child’s interest.
 For example, if my daughter was fond of butterflies, I would use lesson plans that talk about the life cycle of butterflies, maybe do a science experiment raising caterpillars, start a garden with plant species that attract these little bugs, read books about metamorphosis, and so on.

 I think this may be the most common style of teaching among homeschoolers.
 Eclectic is a mix of philosophies, methods, and curricula tailored to best suit your child’s way of learning.
 Parents can focus on themes and lessons that interest their child and use them to teach concepts across the table (i.e., math, reading, science may all revolve around the Civil War or Ancient Egypt).
 Your curriculum may be a mix of textbooks and living books, Montessori activities and Waldorf Good Books.

 Believe it or not, this is only a brief introduction to some of the teaching philosophies and methods in use by homeschooling families.
 Keep in mind, that each practice presented here could and should be ultimately molded by each homeschool family to create the best environment for them.
 So although Montessori may emphasize the embracing of culture, this does not mean that if you choose the Waldorf method you can’t teach culture, traditions and language.